whakama/xbox-skins-archive/README.md

 # xbox-skins-archive

-collection of unleashx skins (from xbox-skins.net, and some new from various other places)
+fancy and organized archive of original xbox unleashx skins downloaded from archive.org for the unleashx skin downloader

+(i dont know why im hosting this on github i just dont have the server storage space to do it at home)